Who We Are

 - Advocating for greater public and private funding for research on women’s health and biological differences to improve the prevention, diagnosis, and treatment of disease;

 - Encouraging the appropriate inclusion of women and people of color in medical research;

 - Promoting the analysis of research data for biological and ethnic differences; and

 - Informs women, health care providers, and policy makers about contemporary women’s health issues through media outreach, congressional briefings, public education campaigns, conferences and special events.

 As a result of SWHR’s efforts, the study of sex differences has reached a wider audience with more women and minorities able to participate in clinical trials than ever before.
-During the past 25-plus years, SWHR has successfully increased federal funding for biologically-based research, won the passage of notable legislative changes and put women’s health at the forefront of research.
-In 2016, we continue to identify gaps in health care that still exist, target those differences, and help close the gaps.
+During the last three decades, SWHR has successfully increased federal funding for biologically-based research, won the passage of notable legislative changes and put women’s health at the forefront of research.
+We continue to identify gaps in health care that still exist, target those differences, and help close the gaps.

 What We Do

-SWHR works with researchers and clinicians to advance the field of sex-based biology, and hosts scientific roundtables to encourage dialogue and research on biological differences between men and women.
+SWHR convenes researchers and clinicians to identify research gaps in the field of sex-based biology and hosts scientific roundtables to encourage dialogue and research on biological differences between men and women.

-SWHR has established a number of programs to advance its mission:
+SWHR has established a number of programs to address its mission: